Lessons from Generalization Error Analysis of Federated Learning: You May Communicate Less Often!: Additional experimental results details

-\paragraph{Training and hyperparameters} All models were trained with the same hyperparameters, which are given in Table~\ref{table:hyp}.
+\paragraph{Training and hyperparameters} All local models were trained with the same hyperparameters, which are of common usage, and are given in Table~\ref{table:hyp}.
 The data is scaled and normalized so as to get zero-mean and unit variance.

-All clients have the same adaptive learning rate $\eta_t$ \ie at each round the learning rate is initialized with a value $\eta_0$ and, for each client, is multiplied by 0.2 whenever the training loss does not decrease by at least 0.01 for 10 consecutive local epochs.
-Note that a local epoch refers to a pass over the training samples at each round $r \in [R]$ \ie $S_k^{(r)}$.
+The training scheme of the SVM experiments follows the setup described in~\ref{sec:svm}.
+All clients have the same fixed learning rate $\eta_t = \eta$.
+Each local model is trained for $e$ local epoch at each round $r \in [R]$.
+A local epoch refers to a pass over the training samples at each round $r \in [R]$ \ie $S_k^{(r)}$.
 Before each local epoch, $S_k^{(r)}$ is shuffled.
 The training algorithm ends when each client \# $k \in [K]$ has done $e$ local epochs on each of the subsets $S_k^{(r)}, ~r \in [R]$.

+For the ResNet-56 simulations, we did not stick to the previous setup and used a more standard training scheme.
+Precisely, each client does only one pass over its data $S_k^{(r)}$ at each round $r = 1, \ldots, R$.
+When the $R$ rounds are completed, a \emph{global} epoch is achieved, and each client starts again to train with $S_k^{(1)}$ until another epoch is completed.

-\paragraph{Hardware and implementation} We performed our experiments on a server equipped with 56 CPUs Intel Xeon E5-2690v4 2.60GHz.
+\paragraph{Hardware and implementation} We performed our experiments on a server equipped with 56 CPUs Intel Xeon E5-2690v4 2.60GHz and 4 GPUs Nvidia Tesla P-100 PCIe 16GB.

-The experiments are conducted using Python language.
+Our implementations use the Python language.
 The open-source machine learning library scikit-learn \citep{pedregosa2011scikit} is used to implement SVM.
 In particular, we use \emph{SGDClassifier} to implement SGD optimization and \emph{RBFSampler} for the Gaussian kernel feature map approximation.
+The deep learning library PyTorch is used for the CIFAR-10 experiments using ResNet-56.